 Pool Deck Safety Tips

 Looking for other ways to improve safety around your pool?
 Here are a few more tips to keep in mind during #SafeSwimmingWeek:

 - Add a fence around your pool.
 Unfortunately, the lack of barriers around outdoor pools results in hundreds of deaths each year.
 Installing a fence reduces the risk of an accidental drowning and keeps children and intruders from gaining unsupervised access.

 - Use self-closing, self-latching gates.
 As with a fence, a gate reduces the risk of little ones falling into the pool while unsupervised.
 This type of gate ensures that the pool is closed off when people are coming and going.

 - Install a pool cover.
 When the pool isn’t in use, a pool cover protects from accidental drownings while also keeping out debris.

 - Use a motion sensor or alarm.
 This additional layer of protection is especially useful for parents with small children who may wander into the pool area.

 Creating a safe pool deck will allow you to relax and enjoy your pool to the fullest.
-In honor of #SafeSwimmingWeek, reconsider your current pool deck surface and other safety measures around the pool to make sure you’re doing everything you can to keep you, your family, and your guests safe.
+In honor of #SafeSwimmingWeek, reconsider your current pool deck surface for a non-slip outdoor surface and other safety measures around the pool to make sure you’re doing everything you can to keep you, your family, and your guests safe.